scribbler00/task-TCN/README.md

 # Task Embedding Temporal Convolution Networks for Transfer Learning Problems in Renewable Power Time-Series Forecast

 This repository is the source code for the article `Task Embedding Temporal Convolution Networks for Transfer Learning Problems in Renewable Power Time Series Forecast` accepted at the ECML 2021.
+For access to the GermanSolarFarm and the EuropeWindFarm dataset refer to [www.uni-kassel.de/eecs/ies/downloads](www.uni-kassel.de/eecs/ies/downloads).

+## Project Structure:

+- doc: contains various visalizations
+    - It also includes the [supplementary material](https://github.com/scribbler00/task-TCN/blob/main/doc/supplementary%20material.pdf "supplementary material")
+- dies: contains the models such as the task embedding mlp and the task-TCN
+- rep: is used for preprocessing
+- confer/experiments: contains all the scripts to execute the experiment:
+    1. `confer/experiments/create_splits.py` creates a cross validation splits of source and target data.
+    2. `confer/experiments/source.py` trains on those splits a source model.
+Can be either mlp or cnn.
+    3. `confer/experiments/mtl.py`  executes the mtl experiment
+    4. `confer/experiments/zero_shot.py`  executes the zero shot learning experiment
+    5. `confer/experiments/target.py` executes the inductive TL experiment

 ## Abstract